marekkarbarz/EntityFramework.Docs/entity-framework/ef6/entity-framework-defining-query-ef-designer.md

 > **Note:** If later you run the **Update Model Wizard** dialog, any changes made to the storage model, including defining queries, will be overwritten.

+?

 ## Add an Entity Type to the Model

-In this step we will add the entity type to the conceptual model using the EF Designer.
-Note the following:
+In this step we will add the entity type to the conceptual model using the EF Designer. ?Note the following:

 -   The **Name** of the entity corresponds to the value of the **EntityType** attribute in the **EntitySet** element above.
 -   The property names correspond to the column names returned by the SQL statement in the **DefiningQuery** element above.